Skip to main content

 Eligibility

-Open to schools, multi-academy trusts, colleges, and universities in the UK and Ireland that have led or commissioned a buildings/facilities investment.
-Submissions should focus on projects completed between 01/07/2023 and 31/01/2025.
+Open to schools, multi-academy trusts, colleges, and universities in England that have led or commissioned a buildings/facilities investment.
+Submissions should focus on projects where practical completion was achieved between 01/07/2024 and 31/01/2026.

 Judging Criteria